When does a car become a classic?

 But just what is a classic?

 As classic car insurance brokers, we wanted to answer some of your frequently asked questions about what constitutes a classic, the legal requirements of owning and driving them, how to care for them and what to look for in future classic cars so you can buy the car of your dreams.
+Click on a bullet point to read the answers below.

 It’s complicated because there’s no definitive answer!